hvianna/audioMotion-analyzer/README.md

 Shorthand method for setting several options at once.

-`options` is an object with the same structure used in the class [constructor](#constructor), except for the `source` option which is only available at construction time.
+`options` is an object with the same structure used in the class [constructor](#constructor), except for the `audioCtx` and `source` options which are only available at construction time.

 ### `setSensitivity( minDecibels, maxDecibels )`